VedVar43789/InvasiveSpeciesTracker/README.md

 ## Architecture

-The app is built on the **FARM stack** (FastAPI, React, MongoDB): a FastAPI backend and a React (Vite) frontend.
+The app is built on **FastAPI** and **React (Vite)**: a FastAPI backend and a React frontend.
 When you run a risk scan from the map, the frontend sends the chosen coordinates to the backend, which fetches climate data (rainfall, temperature) from Open-Meteo and derives a biome and soil pH for that location.
 That “dynamic profile” is compared against a plant dataset using risk scoring, while GBIF is queried to see which species are already recorded in the area.
 The API returns a ranked list of potential invaders—species that score high for the location but are *not* yet present in the GBIF radius—so the UI can highlight what might newly establish there.
 The ML dataset and feature means live in the repo under `notebooks/`; an optional species-by-location CSV can sit in `backend/app/db/`.
-MongoDB is available via Docker Compose but is not used in the current flow; data is served from CSV and in-memory DataFrames.
+Data is served from the FAISS index, CSVs, and in-memory DataFrames.

 ```mermaid
 flowchart LR